 To improve traffic in the Company's service stations and increase potential revenues of the Company's non-fuel business, the Company established Treats convenience stores and leases space to quick-serve restaurants and other consumer service shops in strategic service stations nationwide.
 The Treats convenience stores were rebranded under the brand name San Mig Food Avenue in 2011 pursuant to an agreement with San Miguel Foods Inc. The convenience stores are operated by dealers through a franchise obtained from San Miguel Foods, Inc. opened stores in Manila under the brand name "Treats," with permission from San Miguel Foods, Inc. for the use of the brand name.
 On March 1, 2021, the Company reacquired the Treats convenience store business from the San Miguel Food Group.
 The acquisition covered fixed assets in the stores, inventory, and intangible assets such as contracts and the Treats trademarks.
-On June 29, 2021, the Company acquired additional Treats assets from Foodcrave Marketing, Inc. The Treats outlets located in the service stations, resulting in operational efficiencies and savings, unified customer marketing programs, maximized exposure of the Treats brand, and the provision of holistic business consulting to dealers on their businesses within the service station.
+On June 29, 2021, the Company acquired additional Treats assets from Foodcrave Marketing, Inc. The Treats acquisition optimizes the synergies between the operation of the Petron service stations and the Treats outlets located in the service stations, resulting in operational efficiencies and savings. unified customer marketing programs, maximized exposure of the Treats brand, and the provision of holistic business consulting to dealers on their businesses within the service station.
 As of December 31, 2022, there are about 78 Treats outlets nationwide.